openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 Supports MyRenault registered cars with an active Connected-Services account.

-This binding can only retrieve information that is available in the the MyRenault App.
+This binding can only retrieve information that is available in the MyRenault App.

 ## Discovery